pseudopulse/ChaoticSkills/README.md

 Fracture (Primary) - Charge up a lunar bolt for 300%-1100% damage.

+Flamerang (Primary) - Ignite.
+Swing a flaming sawblade for 400% damage per second.

 M1A2 SEPV3 Main Battle Tank (Utility) - Deploy a rideable M1A2 SEPV3 Main Battle Tank.
 Primary fire launches a rocket for 2500% damage.

 ## Bandit
 Sadism (Passive) - Your attacks strike an additional time for each debuff on the target, dealing 50% TOTAL damage.

+Feign (Utility) - Negate the next instance of damage and warp behind the attacker.
+Grants your next attack quadruple damage.

 ## MUL-T
 Auto-Nailblast (Primary & Misc) - Fire a stream of shotgun blasts for 6x90% damage.
 50% slow on self when active.

+Heat Flush (Primary & Misc) - Fire a volley of molten slag, dealing 180% ignite damage and setting terrain ablaze.

 ## Huntress
 Destroyer (Special) - Charge up a piercing blade for 900%-3700% damage.
 Emits a stunning shockwave when fully charged.
 50% slow on self when charging.